 1. Lacks complete kitchen facilities, 2.
 Lacks complete plumbing facilities, 3.
-More than 1.5 persons per room, 4.Cost Burden over 50%
+More than 1.5 persons per room, 4.
+Cost Burden over 50%

 Hispanic households across all income levels in the Urban County disproportionately experienced severe housing problems.
 About 82 percent of Black/African American households and 100 percent of Pacific Islander households earning less than 30 percent AMI experienced a severe housing problem, compared to 67 percent of all households at this income level.
 However, because the Urban County is home to relatively few Pacific Islander households, the data for this group may not be as reliable.
-When looking at households earning between 31-50 percent of AMI , 57 percent of Hispanic households experienced a severe housing between 51-80 percent of all households at this income level.
-Approximately 50 percent of AMI experienced a severe households earning between 81-100 percent of AMI, about 15 percent of Asian households experienced at least one severe housing problem compared to only 12 percent of all households at this income level.
+When looking at households earning between 31-50 percent of AMI , 57 percent of Hispanic households experienced a severe housing cost burden, compared to just 48 percent of all households at this income level.
+Approximately 50 percent of American Indian/Alaska Native households earning between 51-80 percent AMI experienced a severe housing problem, compared to 23 percent of all households at this income level.
+For households earning between 81-100 percent of AMI, about 15 percent of Asian households experienced at least one severe housing problem compared to only 12 percent of all households at this income level.